Why the Washington Football Team won’t pick fan-favorite as new team name - NewsBreak

 While very little has been revealed about the new uniforms, the team will continue using its same color scheme of burgundy and gold.
 In a series of videos posted to Twitter on Tuesday, the team offered glimpses into what the new uniform will include.

 In one , the team showed a blurred helmet, which appears to have a base color of burgundy with a gold stripe down the center and a gold marking on each side.
 In another , close-up shots of the jersey itself are seen.
-Again, the base color is burgundy with gold details, including the jersey number, stripes on the shoulders, and stitched stars.Can you test positive for two COVID variants at once?
+Again, the base color is burgundy with gold details, including the jersey number, stripes on the shoulders, and stitched stars.Chiefs WR calls for help for Antonio Brown following latest incident

 In July 2020 , Washington’s team announced it was dropping the “Redskins” name and Indian head logo, bowing to pressure from sponsors and decades of criticism that they are offensive to Native Americans.